giellalt/lang-est-x-utee/index-header.md

 [![Issues](https://img.shields.io/github/issues/giellalt/lang-est-x-utee)](https://github.com/giellalt/lang-est-x-utee/issues)
 [![Build status](https://github.com/giellalt/lang-est-x-utee/workflows/Speller%20CI+CD/badge.svg)](https://github.com/giellalt/lang-est-x-utee/actions)

-This page documents the work on the **Estonian language model**.
+This page documents the work on the [Estonian language model](https://github.com/giellalt/lang-x-utee).
+There are two language models for Estonian on this site.
+The main architect behind this one is Heiki-Jaan Kaalep.

 # Project documentation

-* Add links to project specific documentation here as needed.
-Keep the documentation in the `docs/` directory.
+* (Add links to project specific documentation here as needed.
+Keep the documentation in the `docs/` directory.)

 # In-source documentation